 The International Energy Agency (IEA) announced last week that they expect global oil demand will rise by 1.4 million barrels per day in 2019.
-Global oil demand Q4 2018 rose by 1.4 mb/d year-on-year setting up 2019 for continued global rise in demand.
+Global oil demand Q4 2018 rose by 1.4 MB/day year-on-year setting up 2019 for the continued global rise in demand.

 Most of the expected rise in 2019 demand will be from the United States, China and India which together account for 1.19 MB/day of the 1.4 MB/day 2019 forecast rise.